FrankN88/MS2_University-Research-Group/TESTING.md

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or releases or notified about special events and seminars.
         1. At the bottom of every page there is a footer with a clickable embedded email address.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
-        2. In the page "About us" the users can insert their personal details in a form to receive the newsletter and be updated about latest releases.
+        2. In the page "About" the users can insert their personal details in a form to receive the newsletter and be updated about latest releases.
 Click [here](place_picture/gif_here)

 -   #### Site Owner Goals, Testing